CS 1110: Introduction to Computing Using Python

 Unlike Windows, it is not necessary to download the 32 bit version.
 You may download the 64 bit version of Python, should you desire.
 However, your installation must be consistent.
 That means that every single package that you install must be the same version (if there is a choice).

 The Cornell Extensions package that we provide for Windows and OS X contains a lot of extra Python packages.
-Instead of one double-click solution, you will need to install each one of these separately.
+We do not have an installer for Linux.
+Therefore, Linux users will need to install each one of these separately.

 We find that the easiest way to install is with